BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 # Chapter One: Introducing Bitcoin

-These tutorial will lead you through basic Bitcoin usage and programming, highlighting a variety of techniques from the command line to scripting.
-However, before you should get started, you should have a basic understanding of what Bitcoin is, and how it works.
+These tutorials will lead you through basic Bitcoin usage and programming, highlighting a variety of techniques from the command line to scripting.
+However, before you get started, you should have a basic understanding of what Bitcoin is and how it works.
 This chapter provides that overview.
 Many more definitions will appear within the document itself; this is only intended to lay the foundation.

 ## Objectives for this Chapter